Bruceer/ICScript/2019W21/README.md

 Welcome to discuss more application about this tool.
 How you can use it.
 What I can see is that it is powerful and I can use it for my own automation jobs and more communication with IC work servers.

+## Why php

+- php is a server based script, not client based script.
+- php is friendly to ICer which works with tcl/perl/python.
+- php communite is active, and development is still on-going.
+- php is easy to build and debug.
+- php is also good to build command line interface.

 ## Next Week

 I will share some usage of phpdesktop from my side and another new topic.